8BitJosh/JukeBot/README.md

 Based on another project called MusicBot for discord ( https://github.com/Just-Some-Bots/MusicBot ) used to take music suggestions which are then searched for and played from youtube using youtube-dl

-Song suggestions are added through a web interface
+Song suggestions are added through a web interface, where the user can also see the playlist, shuffle the playlist or skip the current song

 ## Dependencys